-As promised, today we are paying full attention to CV writing and its basics!
-First impressions count and your CV is often the recruiter's first impression of you, so it’s important to make sure it’s a positive one!
-A winning CV should outline all of your relevant skills and experiences related to the role that you are applying for.
+As promised, today we are paying full attention to the basics of CV writing!
+First impressions count, and your CV is often the recruiter's first impression of you, so it’s important to make sure it’s a positive one!
+A winning CV should outline all of your relevant skills and experience related to the role that you are applying for.
 Your CV should highlight why you are the perfect person for the job!
 Let’s see how to put this advice into practice in our CV writing starter pack below.

-Here are the things you would consider when writing your CV:
+Here are the things you should consider when writing your CV:

 When it comes to the length of your CV, less is more!
 If you are a graduate or someone who has a small amount of experience, one page is a suitable length for your CV.
 For anyone else more experienced, we advise a 2-page maximum length.
 The content of your CV should be career-specific and should include only relevant skills and experience.
 Check out these different examples of effective CVs - traditional, entry-level, career change, management, international and more!

 The appearance of your CV can differ significantly depending on your job sector and background.
 For example, someone who has been working in Advertising for the past 10 years may have a more traditional-looking CV than someone who has just graduated in Digital Marketing.
 As we have mentioned previously, a good CV should highlight your key skills and tell the recruiter exactly why they should hire you, therefore if you are a Graphic Designer, you should incorporate your design skills into your CV.
 Without drawing the attention away from the content of your CV, you can add some personal branding to your CV to show off your creative abilities.
 Here are some examples of CVs per sector to give you an idea of how yours should look!

 Although some recruiters may be open to a slightly different order, this order is recognised by most recruiters across Europe and most recruitment technology.
 We recommend following the structure below and sticking to a maximum length of 2-pages.